 Ditch your trainers or loafers in favor of some smart monk straps paired with slim-fitting jeans.
 For casual outfits, opt for tan double monks with dark skinny denim and a white T-shirt.
 Or, go smart casual by teaming brown leather single monk straps with slim-fit blue denim, a brown belt, an Oxford shirt worn unbuttoned, and a blazer.
-Brown leather monk straps are the most versatile, however, tan suede also works well with jeans.
+Brown leather monk straps are the most versatile.
+However, tan suede also works well with jeans.
 Once you’ve mastered the neutrals, try experimenting with colors like deep blue, forest green, mustard yellow, and soft tan.
-Or, if you’re feeling particularly adventurous, go all out with a leopard patterned vamp or platform creeper style pair of monk straps.
+Or, if you’re feeling particularly adventurous, go all out with a leopard-patterned vamp or platform creeper style pair of monk straps.

 Monk Straps with Shorts

 Shorts are notoriously tricky to pull off with dress shoes; however, it can be done.
 When teaming shorts with monk strap shoes, it’s best to select double monks as the marginally bulkier silhouette works better with casual outfits.
-One of the benefits of monk straps is that like their cousin the loafer; they can be worn without socks.
-This quality makes them well suited to casual and smart casual shorts outfits.
+One of the benefits of monk straps is that like their cousin the loafer, they can be worn without socks.
+This quality makes them well-suited to casual and smart casual shorts outfits.
 Keep your shorts slim fitting and follow the same color-coordinating rules as with suiting.
 In the summer, team brown double monk straps with a grey or navy linen shirt and slim-fitting white or beige shorts.
 For a casual Friday office look, opt for black double monks with black shorts, an Oxford shirt and tie, and a blazer.
 Alternatively, try pairing brogued double monk straps with navy shorts, an Oxford shirt, and a cream blazer for afternoon drinks.

-When to Wear Monk Straps
+When to Wear Monk Strap Shoes

 Monk strap shoes are versatile, which allows them to be worn in informal settings with ease.
 During the colder months, try brown monks with navy or grey chinos and a sweater.
 In the Summer, blue jeans with an open-necked Oxford shirt, and suede double monk works well.
 Or, for a simple statement outfit, pair grey trousers and a black T-shirt with black monk strap shoes.